mhpi/hydroDL/README.md

 # Installation
-There are three different methods for hydroDL installation:
+There are two different methods for hydroDL installation:

 ### 1) Using Conda
 Create a new environment, then activate it